 Karen Carpenter

 She is the female half of the famous pop duo in the 70s, The Carpenters.
 Karen Carpenter was a drum-playing gal who had a smooth but sultry voice that definitely helped catapulted the group to fame.
-Her sweet voice helped the duo become universally appealing plus, it also became the highlight of songs such as We’ve Only Just Begun and Close to You.
-Find some of The Carpenter’s masterpieces below and also click the following link to see great Malen Nach Zahlen Erwachsene you can buy online.
+Her gentle yet sultry vocals helped the duo become universally appealing plus, it also became the highlight of songs such as We’ve Only Just Begun and Close to You.
+Karen’s sweet and melodic voice remains the defining element of The Carpenters’ masterpieces, symbolizing the era’s soft pop sound.
+Find some of The Carpenter’s masterpieces below.

 Top 3 Hits

-Olivia Newton-John became first became a hit in her home town in Australia before she broke through on the United States airwaves.
-At times, her voice might seem almost timid, but she definitely showed what she got in the hit musical “Grease.”
-Several hit songs such as I Honestly Love You, A Little More Love, Please Mister Please, If You Love Me Let Me Know were popularized by Olivia Newton-John.
+Olivia Newton-John first became a hit in her home town in Australia before she broke through on the United States airwaves.
+Although her voice might appear delicate at times, it found its strength in the hit musical ‘Grease,’ where she showcased her remarkable talent.
+She had all the essentials of music career success.
+Several hit songs such as I Honestly Love You, A Little More Love, Please Mister Please, If You Love Me Let Me Know solidified her status as a transcontinental sensation and a notable female pop artist of the 70s.

 Top 3 Hits